Assistance for departures from Schiphol

 Step 4: Through the checks

 From the assistance desk, you first go through the gates where you scan your boarding pass.
 There’s a wide entrance for wheelchairs.
-Next, you take the lift upstairs to the security check.
+Next, you will go to the security check.
+In departure halls 1, 2 and 3, take the lift to the second floor to go to security.
 Here a security officer will check you, any medical baggage you have (including documentation) and your mobility aids, such as a wheelchair.
 Clearly state what is and is not possible for you in relation to the check.
 After security you may need to go through passport control, where the Royal Netherlands Marechaussee checks your passport/ID and boarding pass.

 Step 5: Getting to your gate